Feuerfuchs/sass-ignis/README.md

 - `sass-ignis/src/fluid-shortcodes`: Fluid properties
 - `sass-ignis/src/harmony-shortcodes`: Modular scales

-**Note:** If the 'node_modules' folder isn't a search path for SASS imports, you have to prefix your imports with the path to 'node_modules'.
+**Note:** If the 'node_modules' folder isn't a search path for Sass imports, you have to prefix your imports with the path to 'node_modules'.
 An import might then look like this: `@import 'node_modules/sass-ignis/src/main';`

 ## Development